Glossary

 Learn more

-Object detection architectures are the backbone of how artificial intelligence (AI) systems "see" and understand images.
-These architectures are specialized neural networks designed to not only classify objects within an image—telling us what objects are present—but also to locate them, usually by drawing bounding boxes around each detected instance.
-For anyone familiar with the basics of machine learning, understanding these architectures is key to unlocking the power of computer vision.
+Object detection architectures are the fundamental structures underpinning how artificial intelligence (AI) systems interpret visual information.
+These specialized neural networks are designed not just to classify objects within an image (identifying what is present) but also to precisely locate them, typically by drawing bounding boxes around each detected instance.
+For those familiar with basic machine learning (ML) concepts, understanding these architectures is crucial for leveraging the capabilities of modern computer vision (CV).
+They form the backbone of systems that enable machines to "see" and understand the world in a way similar to humans.

 Core Components